The guilt finally got to me.

 What can I say?
 I’ve evolved as an auto-didact.
 That, and my cinephile friends keep making fun of me.

-So stay tuned to this page on my blog, and every so often, when I’ve got the time, I will go back and add in another year.
+So stay tuned to this page on my blog, and every so often, when I’ve got the time, I will go back and add in another category.

 I hope you enjoy me filling in these last few parts of the yearly Oscar picture!
 Maybe when I’m done, I can sleep the sleep of the righteous once more.